Maintaining Muscle During Injury Recovery

 Using a rowing machine can help improve your posture by strengthening the muscles in your back and core.
 Good posture is crucial for overall body alignment and can reduce the risk of back pain and other musculoskeletal issues.

-Like many forms of exercise, rowing can have a positive impact on mental health.
 Participating in regular exercise has been shown to:

 • Reduce Stress and Anxiety: The rhythmic nature of rowing can be meditative, helping to clear your mind.